V-Wong/WebTetris/README.md

 # WebTetris
-A Javascript variant of my old Python Tetris game.
+A simple Tetris clone built with Typescript on CSS grid.